Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 > If you are using a grid dish for reception, you can skip this heading.

 - The dish is only a half of the story though, you will need to DIY the feed yourself - it isn't difficult but requires a bit of effort.
-- Different feeds are used for different satellites due to different polarizations, with these satellites you'll become familiar with **Circular** and **Linear** polarizations.
-They separate as follows:
+- Different satellites transmit different polarizations, which require different feeds for optimal performance.
-    - LEO satellites exclusively use the <abbr title="Radio waves turn clockwise - towards the right">RHCP</abbr> (Right-hand circular) polarization
+- **Polar-orbiting** satellites exclusively use the <abbr title="Radio waves turn clockwise - towards the right">**RHCP**</abbr> (Right-hand circular) polarization for the image transmissions
-    - The majority of geostationary satellites use a linear polarization, with one series using RHCP.
+- The vast majority of **geostationary satellites** in this band have a **linear polarization** (with two exceptions - Elektro and GOES GRB which use RHCP)
-    - GOES GRB is an outlier in geostationary satellite signals, uses both RHCP and LHCP.
-The LHCP broadcast is pretty much useless to receive, won't be mentioned in further polarization warnings.
+- GOES GRB is an outlier, as it transmits some data over RHCP and some over LHCP.
+Since there is no other LHCP satellite in this band (and the LHCP transmission kinda sucks), I will omit it in any future polarization warnings.

-> Warning: Using a dish reflects the circular polarizations, meaning you need to create a **LHCP** feed to receive RHCP signals!
+> WARNING: Using a dish inverts the circular polarizations, meaning you need to create a **LHCP** feed to receive RHCP signals!

 <br>